Toastmasters International: Toastmasters club structure

 Toastmasters International uses a local club-based structure, with an average club size of around 22 members.
-Meetings are held every week or every other week and usually in the evening, although some clubs meet in the morning or afternoon.
+Meetings are held every week or bi-weekly and usually in the evening, although some clubs meet in the morning or afternoon.
 Each club operates as a separate entity with a set of requirements leading to chartered status for them to be recognised as official Toastmasters clubs.
-Chartered status allows clubs to use the names, promotional material and programme of Toastmasters International.
+The chartered status allows clubs to use the names, promotional material and program of Toastmasters International.

-Every meeting is based around a set of organized speeches.
+Every meeting is based on a set of organized speeches.
 Speakers are given feedback, often by a more experienced member, who then gives an impromptu speech with constructive feedback based on their performance.

-Part of meetings is devoted to Table Topics, which are impromptu speeches which are assigned on the spot by a Topicsmaster.
+Part of the meetings is devoted to Table Topics, which are impromptu speeches that are assigned on the spot by a Topicsmaster.
 The goal of this is to think on one's feet with minimal preparation.
-In some clubs attendees are then asked to vote on whom they thought gave the best speech.
+In most clubs guests can choose to participate in the Table Topics segment of the club meeting.
+In some clubs, attendees are then asked to vote on who they thought gave the best speech.

+Education programs

 Toastmasters International places a large emphasis on building the public speaking and leadership skills of its members.
-The current education system consists of eleven differing paths suited to their needs and requirements, based around Public Speaking, Interpersonal Communication, Management, Strategic Leadership, and Confidence.
-Each path consists of 14 projects.
-Content consists of online and print materials, it being the first time in the organization’s history to provide modern technology in its programme.
-Content is available in English, French and German.
+The current education system Pathways consists of 6 differing paths suited to their needs and requirements, based around Public Speaking, Interpersonal Communication, Management, Strategic Leadership, and Confidence.
+The available pathways are ‘Dynamic Leadership, Engaging Humor, Motivational Strategies, Persuasive Influence, Presentation Mastery and Visionary Communication’.
+Every path is made up of at least 14 projects.
+Content consists of online and print materials, it being the first time in the organization’s history to provide modern technology in its programs.
+Content is available in English, translations are available in 5 languages.
+Speechcraft is a 4- to 8-week program with materials hosted online and is conducted by experienced Toastmasters members for non-members.
+To develop leadership skills, members lead at the club, area, or district levels, focus on content development, and participate in speech contests.